oglama/oglama/README.md

 Building Oglama modules is easy:

 1. Visit the [Oglama SDK Reference](https://oglama.com/docs/?ref=github)
-2. Copy-paste it into your favorite LLM (Gemini / ChatGPT etc.)
+2. Download the sample module and import it into Oglama
-3. Ask the LLM to automate your tedious task with Oglama
+3. Start playing around with dollar-sign methods and options